 If the damage caused by your workplace accident goes beyond the scope of your employer’s coverage, you have the option of filing a claim against them as a way to gain back any further damages.
 For example, if you sustain a back injury on the job and report the injury to your supervisor, but your employer only covers a certain portion of your medical expenses related to treating that injury, especially considering that this is a violation of regulations surrounding worker’s compensation guidelines, you can file a claim for damages.
 Creating a personal injury suit surrounding your work-related injury can help recover money lost from missing shifts, loss of earning capacity, and even pain and suffering relating to your condition.

 Sustaining an injury, especially a severe injury that keeps you out of work, is a stressful, hard-to-manage ordeal that is taxing physically and emotionally.
 The safety of your workplace, including your employer’s response to any reports about safety regulations that need to be addressed, is the ultimate determining factor for whether or not you may suffer any workplace-related injury.
-If you find yourself seeking a San Diego employment lawyer, look no further than the legal team at Mitchell Law Corporation.
+If you find yourself seeking a San Diego Unsafe Work Environment Attorney, look no further than the legal team at Mitchell Law Corporation.
 For more information regarding our practice areas, locations, and team, visit our website and contact us for a consultation.